xamarin/WebSharp/docs/tutorials/geolocation/README.md

 ## Summary

-In this tutorial we went through creating a application and modifying the source to reference the DOM elements that will be needed in the next parts when we start implementing the GeoLocation interface.
+In this tutorial we went through creating a application and modifying the source to reference the DOM elements that will be needed in the following parts when we start implementing the `GeoLocation` interface.

 We also saw how to interfact with DOM events by listening to the `click` event of the button tag `<button>`.

-In the next part, [Part 2](./part2), of the tutorial we will start the `Scripting` of the `navigation.geolocation` HTML interface.
+In the next part, [Part 2](./GeolocationAPI.md), of the tutorial we will start the `Scripting` of the `navigation.geolocation` HTML interface.

+> :bulb: The `navigation.geolocation` can only be referenced in the `Renderer` process.
+If you try referencing from the Main process you will get an error about the `navigation` object not being defined.

 For more information see the following: